Bumblebee202111/doubean-public/README.md

     submitted by LiveData
   * Try to ask ChatGPT for help
   * It is really annoying \(SEE the anecdote\)
-* Notifications and push services \(delayed in consideration of its difficulty and unimportance\)
 * Allow another option of using Twitter-like date formatting
 * Widgets
 * Other modules, e.g., books, movies
 * Login-based features \(if possible\)

 * 🛠 Views on top of WebView become invisible after scroll on my MIUI 10 Android 8.1 device \(causes unknown, may never be fixed\)
 * \[Lists\]Post order: custom rules based on multiple factors